CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Modeling baseline hazard and survival with splines
 -----------------------------------------------------

-Normally, the Cox model is *semi-parametric*, which means that its baseline hazard, :math:`h_0(t)`, has no functional form.
+Normally, the Cox model is *semi-parametric*, which means that its baseline hazard, :math:`h_0(t)`, has no parametric form.
 This is the default for *lifelines*.
 However, it is sometimes valuable to produce a parametric baseline instead.
 There is an option to create a parametric baseline with cubic splines:

 .. code:: python